1Password/scim-examples/beta/docker/README.md

 ### 🔒 Advanced TLS options

 Identity providers strictly require an HTTPS endpoint with a vlid TLS certificate to use for the SCIM bridge URL.
-SCIM bridge includes an optional CertificateManager component that (by default) acquires and manages a TLS certificate using Let's Encrypt, and terminates TLS traffic at the SCIM bridge container using this certificate.
+1Password SCIM Bridge includes an optional CertificateManager component that (by default) acquires and manages a TLS certificate using Let's Encrypt, and terminates TLS traffic at the SCIM bridge container using this certificate.
 This requires port 443 of the Docker host to be publicly accessible to ensure Let's Encrypt can initiate an inbound connection to your SCIM bridge.

 Other supported options include: